hon-gyu/hierarchical-tree-distance/README.md

 It is ideal for evaluating hierarhical multiclass classification (HMC) model or as a distance metric in clustering algorithms where features have inherent tree structure.

 The definition of AKB distance is based on paper [A Hierarchical Tree Distance Measure for Classiﬁcation](https://www.researchgate.net/publication/314504640_A_Hierarchical_Tree_Distance_Measure_for_Classification).
-This implementation leverages the [anytree](https://github.com/c0fec0de/anytree) library to represent structure.
+This implementation leverages the [anytree](https://github.com/c0fec0de/anytree) library to represent tree structure.

 ## Calculation